quangminh1212/XLab_Web/README.md

 ### Adding New Translations

+1. Find the appropriate feature file in `locales/[language]/features/`.
-1. Add new strings to `locales/vi/translations.json` and `locales/en/translations.json`.
+2. Add new strings to both language versions to keep them in sync.
-2. Follow existing naming conventions for keys (e.g., `page.section.element`).
+3. Follow existing naming conventions for keys.
+4. If creating translations for a new feature:
+   - Create new JSON files in both `en/features/` and `vi/features/` directories
+   - Add imports and configuration in `locales/index.ts`

 ### Extracting Hardcoded Texts